-But keeping customers is more challenging than ever, he points out.
-“Every customer counts at a time like this.
+But keeping customers is a challenge, as he points out.
+“Every customer counts.
 If you’re a small company with a few high-value clients, then if you are not servicing them in the right way you are in danger of losing them.
 It’s very easy to switch suppliers.
 If you are not nurturing your existing customers then what is to stop them going elsewhere?”

 It is easy to talk about customer retention, less so to put your finger on what will generate repeat sales.
 If it starts with good service, then what underpins that?

 For Daniels, the answer is knowledge.
 “It’s important to get closer to your customer,” says Daniels.
 “You have to keep your finger on the pulse of what your customers are doing.
 You need to know things like when they last bought from you, when they are up for renewal or who are the highest spenders.”

 The chances are you have a pretty good idea what your customers’ needs are and when they are likely to buy from you.
 But the more customers you have, the more information you need to keep hold of.